SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

-SWIFT will convert the temperature normalisations and Hydrogen number density thresholds into internal energies and densities respectively assuming a neutral gas with primoridal abundance pattern.
+SWIFT will convert the temperature normalisations and Hydrogen number density thresholds into internal energies and densities respectively assuming a neutral gas with primordial abundance pattern.
 This implies that the floor may not be exactly at the position given in the YAML file if the gas has different properties.
 This is especially the case for the temperature limit which will often be lower than the imposed